dairycultist/boobcraft/README.md

-Smol retro FOSS 3D Doom clone written in C + OpenGL.
+Lightweight FOSS 3D FPS server-client code written in C + OpenGL.

+server-side plugin system for guns + skins + maps + gamemodes

+server handles EVERYTHING. all the client does is render stuff the server sends them and send the server their input. you don't even get an inventory client-side

 ## Installation